Orlando Arcia Player Props: Braves vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.81 team ERA that ranks sixth among all MLB pitching staffs.
+- The Guardians' 3.81 team ERA ranks sixth across all MLB pitching staffs.

-- The Guardians give up the second-fewest home runs in baseball (81 total, one per game).
+- The Guardians give up the fourth-fewest home runs in baseball (84 total, one per game).

-- Williams (0-0) takes the mound for the Guardians to make his third start of the season.

-- His most recent time out came on Wednesday against the Kansas City Royals, when the righty threw seven scoreless innings while allowing only one hit.
+- The righty last pitched on Thursday against the Kansas City Royals, when he went six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.